 <rois:parameter> tags within the <rois:arguments> tag.
 The name of each parameter is specified in the attribute ‘rois:name’ of the <rois:parameter> tag and the value is specified using <rois:value> tag within the <rois:parameter> tag.
 Here, the parameters ‘speech text,’ ‘volume’ and ‘language’ are specified as ‘hello,’ ‘10’ and ‘en’, respectively.
 Note that, data type is expressed in ISO639-1 and ‘en’ means English.

-Annex C: Examples of User-Defined HRI Component
+Annex C: Examples of User-Defined RoIS Component

 (informative)